 The Declaration remains as relevant today as it was seven decades ago.
 The pandemic has uncovered deep-seated inequalities in Canada and across the globe, leading to calls for human rights-centred response and recovery measures.

 COVID-19 has had a disproportionate impact on people who are marginalized by forms of oppression like sexism, racism, colonialism, ableism, homophobia and transphobia.
 Women, Black, Indigenous and racialized people, persons with disabilities and LGBTQ2+ people are more likely to be struggling in the face of the global pandemic.

 CUPE’s long-standing commitment to human rights recognizes that human rights struggles are deeply interconnected with workers’ rights struggles, and that we share common goals with community movements for gender, racial and social justice.
-Working in coalition and mobilizing in our communities is the most effective way to achieve change and the realization of equity and human rights.
+Working in coalition and mobilizing in our communities is the most effective way to achieve change and the realization of equity and respect for human rights.

 - Form a committee on human rights in your local.

 - Join local actions against racism, colonialism, homophobia, transphobia, gender-based violence, ableism and other forms of discrimination and violence.